(b. 1949, Puerto Plata – d. 9 February 2023, Santo Domingo).

 Prof. Silfa Finke studied at the Conservatorio Nacional de Música in Santo Domingo, where she graduated with highest honours from the piano class of Ramón Díaz in 1978 and the composition class of Manuel Simó in 1980.

-Among her honours are the national prize for music José Reyes from the government of the Dominican Republic (1992–93, for Campanas de la tarde [second version]) and the prize Casandra as composer of the year from the Asociación Dominicana de Cronistas de Arte (1993).
+Among her honours were the national prize for music José Reyes from the government of the Dominican Republic (1992–93, for Campanas de la tarde [second version]) and the prize Casandra as composer of the year from the Asociación Dominicana de Cronistas de Arte (1993).
 Her music has been performed in Colombia, the Dominican Republic, El Salvador, Guatemala, Panama, the USA, and Venezuela.

 SELECT LIST OF WORKS